dynatrace-oss-contrib/opentelemetry-specification/specification/sdk-tracing.md

 ##### Span watcher processor

 This implementation passes spans that have been started but not yet ended to the configured exporter.
+These spans are called _unfinished_ spans.
-On each interval defined by `reportIntervalMillis`, all un-ended spans that have been started more than `reportIntervalMillis` ago, are exported as is.
+On each interval defined by `reportIntervalMillis`, all unfinished spans that have been started more than `reportIntervalMillis` ago, are exported as is.

 **Configurable parameters:**

 * `exporter` - the exporter where the spans are pushed.
-* `maxWatchedSpans` - the maximum number of un-ended spans to be watched.
+* `maxWatchedSpans` - the maximum number of unfinished spans to be watched.
   While reached, no new spans will be accepted.
 The default value is `2048`.
 * `reportIntervalMillis` - the delay interval in milliseconds between two consecutive exports.
 The default value is `5000`.